XOSplicer/phasar/config/README.txt

 functions with software or hardware implementation for the desired target architecture.
 Phasar models calls to these functions as identity (default) by a user can specify a different behavior if desired.

+The file rust_intrinsics_function_list_v1-18.01.23.conf
+contains a list of rust intrinsic functions that should similarily not be considered in analyses.
+These calls are also modeled as identity flow functions.